Hejaz railway: World War II

-In the second world war, the Samakh Line (from Haifa to Deraa at the Syrian border and to Damascus) was operated for the Allied forces by the New Zealand Railway Group 17th ROC, from Afula (with workshops at Deraa and Haifa).
+In the Second World War, the Samakh Line (from Haifa to Deraa at the Syrian border and to Damascus) was operated for the Allied forces by the New Zealand Railway Group 17th ROC, from Afula (with workshops at Deraa and Haifa).
 The locomotives were 1914 Borsig and 1917 Hartmann models from Germany.
 The line, which had been operated by the Vichy French, was in disrepair.
-Trains over the steep section between Samakh (now Ma'agan) and Derea were 230 tons maximum, with 1,000 tons moved in 24 hours.
+Trains over the steep section between Samakh (now Ma'agan) and Deraa were 230 tons maximum, with 1,000 tons moved in 24 hours.
 The group also ran 60 miles (95 km) of branch line, including Afula to Tulkarm.

-The 1960s
+1960s

-The railway south of the modern Jordanian–Saudi Arabian border remained closed after the fall of the Ottoman Empire in 1920.
+The railway south of the modern Jordanian–Saudi Arabian border remained closed after 1920 and the fall of the Ottoman Empire.
 An attempt was made to rebuild it in the mid-1960s, but then abandoned due to the Six-Day War in 1967.

-Current status
+Successor lines

-Two connected sections of the Hejaz railway are in service:
+Two connected sections of the main line are in service: